Co-occurring schizophrenia and substance use disorder: Epidemiology, pathogenesis, clinical manifestations, course

 The psychiatric diagnoses, substance abuse and substance dependence, in DSM-IV-TR were replaced by one diagnosis, substance use disorder, in DSM-5 .
 Although the crosswalk between DSM-IV and DSM-5 disorders is imprecise, substance dependence is approximately comparable to substance use disorder, moderate to severe subtype, while substance abuse is similar to the mild subtype.

 The epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of schizophrenia and substance use disorder are described here.
 Treatment of co-occurring schizophrenia and substance use disorder are described separately.
 The epidemiology, pathogenesis, clinical manifestations, course, assessment, diagnosis and treatment of schizophrenia occurring alone and substance use disorder occurring alone are also discussed separately.
-(See "Psychosocial interventions for co-occurring schizophrenia and substance use disorder" and "Schizophrenia: Epidemiology and pathogenesis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Side effect management" and "Opioid use disorder: Epidemiology, pharmacology, clinical manifestations, course, screening, assessment, and diagnosis" and "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Cannabis use and disorder: Clinical manifestations, course, assessment, and diagnosis" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis".)
+(See "Psychosocial interventions for co-occurring schizophrenia and substance use disorder" and "Schizophrenia in adults: Epidemiology and pathogenesis" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Side effect management" and "Opioid use disorder: Epidemiology, pharmacology, clinical manifestations, course, screening, assessment, and diagnosis" and "Cannabis use and disorder: Epidemiology, comorbidity, health consequences, and medico-legal status" and "Cannabis use and disorder: Clinical manifestations, course, assessment, and diagnosis" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis".)